ianwilson97/web-book/docs/1.Fundamentals/d_python.md

 -   Project B needs Django 4.0 for newer features

 Without virtual environments, you would face a dilemma: installing either version globally would break one of your projects.
 Virtual environments solve this by creating isolated spaces where each project can have its own dependencies without interfering with others.

-#### How Virtual Environments Work

-A virtual environment consists of:

-1. A specific Python interpreter version
-2. An isolated directory structure containing:
-    -   A copy of the Python binary
-    -   A dedicated pip installation
-    -   Project-specific packages and dependencies
-    -   Environment activation scripts

-When activated, a virtual environment modifies your shell's environment variables, particularly  `PATH`, to prioritize its own Python interpreter and packages over the system-wide installation.
 ![Virtual Environments](https://i.postimg.cc/jqhssXDY/temp-Imageac-Zf-Vj.avif)

 ### Creating and Managing Virtual Environments